tobiasrausch/lorax/README.md

 The output file clusters reads into distinct telomere junctions and you can trace the alignment matches for every read.

-## Read selection for target assembly of amplicons
+## Read selection for targeted assembly of amplicons

 Given a list of amplicon regions and a phased VCF file, lorax can be used to extract amplicon reads for targeted assembly approaches.